samsungsamiio/samsungsami.io/source/sami/connect-the-data/mqtt.md

 }
 ~~~

-An MQTT message contains only the value of the `data`{:.param} payload.
+An MQTT message contains only the value of the `data`{:.param} field.
 The above message's corresponding MQTT message would be:

 ~~~
 {"onFire":false,"temperature":50}